tomasbasham/tomasbasham.github.io/_posts/2016-10-26-starting-out-in-cryengine-v.md

     s_AudioImplName CryAudioImplWwise  <-- Switch to the Wwise audio middleware.
 Other options include CryAudioImplFmod (for fmod studio) and CryAudioImplSDLMixer (for sdl mixer).

 I also set these in my `system.cfg` file as mentioned earlier.
 Now every time I create a new project, or launch a current project the correct audio middleware is selected.

+**Update**: As of version 5.3 I have transitioned this configuration to `game.cfg` as `system.cfg` has been removed (at least according to my editor log file which is unable to find it).

 ## The Unanswered Questions